gfx-labs/ip-app/docs/docs/IPTsale.md

 ## Check Whitelist

 We have compiled a preliminary whitelist for Wave 1 and Wave 2.
-To check if your address has been included in the first two waves, please see visit: https://interestprotocol.io/#/whitelist.
+To check if your address has been included in the first two waves, please visit: https://interestprotocol.io/#/whitelist.
 If your whitelisted address is a smart contract that doesn’t have the functionality to participate, send an email to whitelist@interestprotocol.io with the whitelisted address, the EOA controlling the smart contract, and any necessary information to prove their on-chain ownership of the account by Friday, June 10th, 2022.

 ## Disclaimer